Take a holistic approach to patient care.

 “SAU is a great place to learn, grow and be challenged academically and spiritually,” says Jessica.
 “I have met forever friends and had amazing opportunities here.
 It’s not so much about who SAU is — it’s about who God is and what he’s doing on this campus.”

 Schedule a Visit

-Plan your visit to SAU, and see our brand new, state-of-the-art clinical simulation lab.
-Here, nursing students receive hands-on training and complete 50% of their clinical hours.Visit
+Plan your visit to SAU, and see our brand new clinical simulation lab.
+Here, nursing students receive hands-on training and complete some of their clinical hours.Visit

 Through a curriculum that covers the cultural, psychological, developmental, physical and spiritual sides of health and patient care, our nursing students learn to treat patients holistically.
 As a nursing student, you’ll likely take several of the following key courses:

 - NUR 203 Physical & Health Assessment (3)